9623Y/9623Y-Spin-Up-Notebook/README.md

 We continued on widening the intake and started trying to figure out spacing.
 We made it 7 holes wider and 5 holes longer.
 We also made the fixed rows 5 holes apart from each other to give the disc enough space to move up and the wheels enough space to grab onto the disc.

 ## **End of Entry Thoughts**
-While we were able to continue working on the intake and get quite a bit done, we werent able to get as much done as we hoped.
+While we were able to continue working on the intake and get quite a bit done, we weren't able to get as much done as we hoped.